Prepare your Course Schedule and Alternatives & Register for Classes

 - Select the subject of the course and fill in the course level and number information and click Submit

 - Check the correct course(s) and select Submit

 - Repeat steps 1-5 for each course that you want to add

 - Register using preferred sections.

-- Login to WebAdvisor.
-Select Register for Sections.
+- Login to WebAdvisor and select Register for Sections

 - Select Register for Previously Selected Sections

-- Select an action (register) from the drop down menu for each of your first-choice courses.
-Select Submit.
+- Select an action (Register or Waitlist) from the drop down menu for each of your first-choice courses and select Submit

 - Verify that you were able to get into each course you selected Register for.
 You may need to select a second choice course if one of your first choices was full or waitlisted.